We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Of all the skin care products out there, facial mist could be the most misunderstood.
 You might assume its role is limited to plain old hydration.
-But don’t sell this product short — it does a lot more than you’d think.
+But don’t sell this product short — it does a lot more than you might think.

 Turns out, the face mist actually pulls double duty.
 It plays the role of both beauty product and the kind of self-care ritual you can enjoy just about anywhere.

 In a bid to find out what exactly makes a good facial mist so lovely — and if it’s really doing more than giving a quick boost of moisture — I quizzed skin care experts, scoured the internet, and tested dozens of options.

-Read on for everything I learned, including my recommendations for the best facial mists to have on hand this summer and beyond.
+Read on for everything I learned, including recommendations for the best facial mists to have on hand this season and beyond.

 - Best single origin facial mist: Maison/Made Rose Geranium Biodynamic Hydrosol